-Before buying a climbing harness, we must attend to a series of criteria that are important for our safety and comfort.
+Before buying a climbing harness, we must attend to a series of important criteria for our safety and comfort.
 For example, the use we want to give it, that is, for which climbing style we are going to use it.
-We also have to find the correct size, with the perfect fit, or the most appropriate weight for our needs.
+We also have to find the correct size, perfect fit, or the most appropriate weight for our needs.

 - Leg warmers

 Climbing can be done in various terrains and circumstances.
 Therefore, we have to find a harness that adapts to the characteristics of the style we want to practice.
 Let’s not forget the importance of harnesses for safety, which is why they are manufactured to meet different benefits depending on the use to which the climber will expose them.

 More comfortable and practical harnesses are used on the artificial walls, while in the sports style, lighter models are usually used that do not hinder the ascent.
 Traditional climbers have to prioritize the comfort and space they occupy in their transport.
 As for use on ice, they need unique screw holders and adjustable leg loops.

 The size of the climbing harness is essential because our safety depends on it.
 It should fit perfectly.
 We have to check that the belt does not slip from the hips when we are upside down.
 You also have to take into account the physical differences that exist between men, women, and children.

 In addition to safety, we need the correct size to provide us with the necessary comfort.
 Sometimes we will spend many hours with the harness, even hanging in styles like high mountains.
 On the other hand, we will avoid those scratches or discomfort that small size can cause.